“The foodbank was a lifesaver.” Your support is helping us to change lives.

-A client’s testimony November 2016.
+A client’s testimony:

 As a single mum who had just moved into the area to stay safe, she had no family or friends locally.
-She had applied for her benefits to be transferred, and having been told there would be no problem was shocked to receive a letter saying all income benefit would be stopped.
-As a result all her other means of support were being taken away, not only leaving her with nothing, but also the very real risk that she and her toddler son would be on the streets, homeless.
+She had applied for her benefits to be transferred, and having been told there would be no problem was shocked to receive a letter saying all income benefits would be stopped.
+As a result, all her other means of support were being taken away, not only leaving her with nothing, but also the very real risk that she and her toddler son would be on the streets, homeless.

 Two of our managers listened to her at length enabling her to feel better and reassuring her that she would be assisted by Foodbank to sort out the benefits situation as well as giving her an emergency supply of food.
 Her little boy was kept amused by others helping him do some colouring and by reading him stories.

-After a long thirty minutes waiting on the phone she was finally put through to the benefits office who then promised to investigate further and ring back the same day.
+After a long thirty minutes of waiting on the phone, she was finally put through to the benefits office who then promised to investigate further and ring back the same day.
 We made an appointment for her to go to the Citizens’ Advice Bureau the next day if it proved necessary and asked her to come back and let us know what had transpired.

 Two days later she returned with this letter:-